dvlab-research/LISA/README.md

 - [ ] ReasonSeg Dataset Release
 - [ ] Codes and models Release

-**LISA** unlocks the new segmentation capabilities of multi-modal LLM, and can handle cases involving:
+**LISA** unlocks the new segmentation capabilities of multi-modal LLMs, and can handle cases involving:
 1. complex reasoning;
 2. world knowledge;
 3. explanatory answers;